Mekanikedy/mechanicat-oramods/README.md

 Economy
 - the amount of selectable starting credits set to 7500, 15000, 30000 with the default option being 7500
-- noob protection on Ore Refineries disabled, resources will go to wacte if not have enough storage
+- noob protection on Ore Refineries disabled, resources will go to waste if not have enough storage
 - added a lobby checkbox option for enabling ERCC Refinery (default: on)
 - increased the value of ore and gems to 30/60 from 25/50